QuantEcon/lecture-python.myst/_sources/rand_resp.md

 {doc}`This QuantEcon lecture <util_rand_resp>`  describes some alternative randomized response surveys.

-That lecture presents the utilitarian analysis of those alternatives conducted by Lars Ljungqvist {cite}`ljungqvist1993unified`.
+That lecture presents a utilitarian analysis of those alternatives conducted by Lars Ljungqvist {cite}`ljungqvist1993unified`.